BehroozZare/CSC148-Example/Section1/Implementation/README.md

     furthest_planet_distance = sum(solar_distances)
 ```

-In this example, we use the `sum` function to compute the total distance between the sun and the last planet.
-This simplifies the code and avoids the manual loop.
+In this example, we use the built-in `sum` function to compute the total distance between the sun and the last planet for us.

+TODO replace the blurb below to comment on the preconditions we chose to include instead.

 Now in this part, I chose to make the function fail when the screen is not defined properly or the distances are not given.
 However, when you design your code, you can choose the behavior of your function in these cases and write code to handle these appropriately.